Fences, and why they matter

 More and more local people are reasserting their property rights, reclaiming abandoned family land after decades of communist dictatorship and disruption.
 But not everyone is happy about it.

-On March 25, 2020, a property developer from northern Italy and owner of Copsa Mare Guesthouses arrived in Copşa Mare from Bucharest to sit out the Covid-19 lockdown in one of his many properties here.
-For the first month, he kept to his backgardens and his lawn mower.
+On March 25, 2020, a property developer from northern Italy and owner of Copsa Mare Guesthouses arrived in Copşa Mare from Bucharest to sit out the Covid-19 lockdown in one of his numerous properties here (he owns at least a dozen houses in the village).
+For the first month, he kept to his many backgardens and his lawn mowers.
 But on the evening of April 27, while bringing down our horses for the night, we encountered him walking over our land above the village, land we have cleared over the last five years and fenced in for our animals.

-The Italian has no need to trespass on the land of his neighbours in Copşa Mare.
-He owns at least 20 hectares of farmland in the village, none of which he farms himself, so he is not short of places to walk.
+The Italian has no need to trespass on the land of his neighbours.
+He owns some 20-30 hectares of farmland in Copşa Mare, none of which he farms himself, and is not short of places to walk.
 Asked to keep to the path, which in any case exists not for his enjoyment but for the use of local people owning land alongside it (which he does not), he refused.

 Gazing across a private, three hectare hay meadow, fenced in for horses, the developer opined: "We don't have fences in Transylvania.
 What would Prince Charles have to say about your precious fences?
 I want to walk to this way.
 I used to go this way with my horses and I'll do so again.
 I'll cross your land if I want.
 Your fences don't trouble me."